angry-tony/A-collection-of-OSS-tools/README.md

 * [Byobu](http://byobu.co/) - An enhanced version of the "screen" utility
 * [cloud-ssh](http://leonsbox.com/cloud-ssh/) - SSH wrapper that supports hostname tab-completion based on name, tag, or security group
 * [ClusterSSH](https://github.com/duncs/clusterssh/wiki) - Make a change on many servers at the same time
+* [Corkscrew](http://www.agroman.net/corkscrew/) - Tunnel SSH through HTTP proxies
 * [Guacamole](http://guac-dev.org/) - Clientless (in-browser) remote desktop gateway, supports VNC, RDP, and SSH
+* [Keychain](http://www.funtoo.org/Keychain) - frontend to ssh-agent and ssh-add, reduces the number of times you have to type in your passphrase
 * [KiTTY](http://kitty.9bis.net/) - PuTTY fork with additional features
 * [Match](http://linux.die.net/man/5/sshd_config) - Creates a conditional block, great for controlling actions on a per-user and/or per-host basis
 * [MobaXterm](http://mobaxterm.mobatek.net/) - Tabbed SSH, VNC, and RDP client for Windows, free for personal use -- closed source